-Let’s talk a bit about how the game will be played.
+Let’s talk a bit about the gameplay of the game.
 A disclaimer first: everything I will say in these blogpost are subject to change!
 We are still quite early in the development, and since we are just copying some other game’s gameplay, there is a lot of “doing and throwing away” happening, even in the later stages of development.

-So the core of the game is this simple loop: we alternate between day and night phases. (we just can’t make a game without day/night phases I guess x))
+So the core of the gameplay is this simple loop: we alternate between day and night phases. (we just can’t make a game without day/night phases I guess x))

 During the night, you have to defend against hordes of monsters.
 Defend your heroes AND your city.
 Since there are lots of enemies, we thought about some mechanism to avoid turns being too long and boring.
 You play all your characters during your turn, without turn order or limitation (you can move a character a bit, play another one, and come back to the first character).
 After that ALL the enemies play at the same time.
 We made a clever algorithm that calculates all their movements and attacks as a group, and make them play all at once.
 For the player, there is little downtime.